StefanFB/CodeGorilla/Simple Chatty Bot (Java)/objectives.md

 Read three numbers from the standard input.
 Assume that all the numbers will be given on separate lines.

-Instead of {yourAge}, the bot will print the age determined according to the following special formula:
+Instead of `{yourAge}`, the bot will print the age determined according to the following special formula:
 `age = (remainder3 * 70 + remainder5 * 21 + remainder7 * 15) % 105`

+---

+## Stage 4
+### Objective

+In this stage, you will program the bot to count from 0 to any positive number users enter.

 ---